elastic/ems-landing-page/README.md

 `webpack` is used for Javascript transpilation.

-`grunt` is used for creating a distributable package of the app.

 To use the recommended node version for running the dev and compile tasks, you can use

 > nvm use